 We are recruiting and preparing teachers for the following subjects for the 2017-18 school year:

 To earn your preliminary license in one of the subject areas above, you must pass the Massachusetts Tests for Educator Licensure (MTEL) required for that subject.
 Learn more about licensure requirements here.

 Note: Eligibility and academic requirements are established by the Massachusetts Department of Education and are therefore non-negotiable and subject to change.

-This 11-month program begins in October and runs through June.
+This 12-month program begins in June and runs through June of the following year.
 Here’s how it works:

 1. Complete the training.